How to Make Luminarias: Let's Get Glowing!

 Body

 Brighten the night!
-Here’s how to make luminarias in 3 steps.
+Here’s how to make luminarias in three steps.
 Luminarias are twinkling paper lanterns that add a festive touch for Halloween, Christmas, or a party—especially during the darker nights of late autumn and winter.

 What Are Luminarias?